 If you spend more than you make, something needs to change.
-If you never start building up a nest egg, it will never grow.
+Building up a nest egg is imperative , if you never start it will never grow.
 If you have to start small, and you will be surprised how quickly those little contributions can add up.
 I’ve talked to so many people who are don’t even notice the money is gone when they set it aside automatically.

 Reason #1 “I have no idea what to do”

 Personally, I think this is one of the biggest reasons people aren’t doing anything to prepare for retirement.
 You don’t have to know everything there is about retirement to get started.
 Who knows what inflation rates will be in 20 years, or what you health/career/marital status or taxes will be then either.
 But, we do know you will need to save money to build wealth.
 Doing all of the financial planning on your own may be a huge time commitment, and requires a great deal of research.
 If you’ve been putting off financial planning because you aren’t sure where to start or what to do next, consider speaking with someone who can take the load off your shoulders: a professional financial planner.

 There are so many reasons people put off planning for retirement.
 These are just a few.
 If your financial goals (including retirement) that you want to reach I would recommend set up an action plan with the help of a trusted advisor.
 Do it now, procrastination is not your friend, and it won’t any easier a few years down the road.

 Live for Today Plan for Tomorrow.
 Make Great Retirement Planning Fun.